sryalls/Safecall/README.txt

 In the documentation folder are the results of the analysis and requirements gathering.
 This process took place with the cooperation of prospective trustees of the proto-charity.

-The user journeys PDF contains workflows for the key functionality.
+The user journeys PDF contains user centric work-flows for the key functionality.
-The site map draft 1 is a proposed layouut draft of the application.
+The site map draft 1 is a proposed layout draft of the application.
-The process workflow contains process workflows of the key functionality The DB Schema is a proposed database structure.
+The process work flow contains swim-lane diagrams of the key functionality The DB Schema is a proposed database structure.